KasperOnFire/ImpossibleTechnology/Assignment5/readme.md

 import pandas
 import matplotlib
 import numpy
+import gzip
 ```

-Clone from git repository and run the project from command promt with the command line:
+Clone from git repository, `cd Assignment5` and run the project from command promt with the command line:

 `python run.py`